 I visited Cambodia recently and during my trip I visited an abandoned torture prison, formerly known as S-21.
 The site used to be a school but 50 years ago was overtaken by a Cambodian Communist party, the Khmer Rouge.
 From 1975 – 1979, they waged a bloody war on the civilians of Cambodia and murdered […]

 This is an article that I wrote for the Metro Herald in May, 2013 which discusses why I photograph abandoned buildings and how and where I do it.
 2a588e70-beff-4194-9dd1-570a345e84f8

 Many abandoned buildings are used by squatters to sleep in, drink, take drugs or perform illegal acts.
 Drug use has been evident in almost every building I have photographed but has never stopped me from wanting to explore.
 Aldborough House was a different story.
-Upon arriving to the site and locating an entry point into […]
+Upon arriving at the site and locating an entry point into […]

 This building had been a two-storey convent school for girls, erected in 1901.
 The number of attendees dwindled and it closed in 2007.
 Thankfully, I got in three days before the JCBs moved in on their prey and completely demolished it.
-The Department of Education plan on replacing the site with a new secondary school.
+The Department of Education plans on replacing the site with a new secondary school.